stevechoy/pdfcombiner/README.md

 # PDF Combiner

-R Shiny App to allow merging of pdf files with page removal option.
+PDF Combiner is a simple <a href="https://lagom.shinyapps.io/PDF_Combiner/" target="_blank">R Shiny App</a> that allows merging of pdf files with page removal option.
+It is a **free alternative** to Adobe Acrobat and/or various online websites which require users to sign-up.

 Features include:
 - Supports multiple upload of PDFs, either one at a time or all at once
 - Select PDFs to be combined and change the order of files
-- Remove pages by either using commas (1,2,3), or hyphens (5-10), or a combination of both (1,2,3,5-10)
+- Remove pages by either using commas (1,2,3), hyphens (5-10), or a combination of both (1,2,3,5-10)
 - Built-in PDF viewer / editor to verify changes
 - Experimental feature of PDF conversion into Word, Excel, PowerPoint, or .png images